Electric vs Hydraulic Steering: Which Do You Need?

 The system has been fine-tuned through the years, allowing for greater connection to the road via the steering wheel, which gives the driver better handling.
 Its biggest disadvantage is needing to replace the power steering fluid, and it's not uncommon for fluid leaks to happen.

-Most systems need maintenance every 50,000 miles, and it's a more complicated design than electric systems, so there are more parts that can wear down or break down.
+Most systems need maintenance every 50,000 miles, and it's a more complicated design than electric systems, so more parts can wear down or break down.

 What Is Electric Power Steering?